Seizure Smart Schools Training Initiative (HF 1422)

 EFMN supports legislation allowing children living with epilepsy to remain safe in the event of a seizure and minimizes disruption to the school day and learning environment.

-Chloe Barnes Rare Disease Advisory Council (SF2786/HF2574)
+Chloe Barnes Rare Disease Advisory Council (SF 973, HF 684)

 Helping the rare disease community starts with ensuring that patients and families have a voice in government.
 EFMN supports legislation to establish a rare disease advisory council to advise state agencies on research, diagnosis, treatment, and education related to rare disease.
-Although both Governor Dayton and the Legislature supported the Chloe Barnes Rare Disease Advisory Council legislation, they were unable to find common ground on other items included in the omnibus budget bill.

 Join EFMN's Advocacy Mailing List and we’ll email you information, news, and events related to the state and national legislative issues that impact the epilepsy community.